SimonThormeyer/terry/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Describe this issue template's purpose here.
+about: Describe a new feature or enhancement and add preconditions ('blocked by') issues, acceptance criteria and associated tasks
 title: ''
 labels: user story
 assignees: ''